yhsmiley/fdet-api/README.md

-# F-Beta Better Than COCO API
+# F-beta score for Detection API

 This repo is a drop-in replacement for [cocoapi](https://github.com/cocodataset/cocoapi) to calculate F-beta scores for object detection tasks.